Zhuo-Ren/sm2/sm2/readme.md

 In the return day (2021.3.1), user test the item for the 4th time and get 2 points.

-**If user get a score less than 3, the arithmetic will return to step 1 without update the e.**
+**If user get a score less than 3, the algorithm will return to step 1 without update the e.**

     a_instance[-1]["q"] = 2